-Although these are significant factors in higher education there is one more important- our customer.
-Our facility units are in the customer service business.
-We strive to meet the are not accountable and fail in the eyes of our customer we lose credibility.
+needs of our clients daily.
+If we are not accountable and fail in the eyes of our customer we lose credibility.
 They become disillusioned with our service and that is difficult to repair and reestablish.
-Stephen Covey states, "Accountability breeds response-ability."
-Without accountability and commitment our organization will fall short.
+Stephen Covey states, "Accountability breeds response-ability," Without accountability and commitment our organization will fall short.
 Our ability to respond to our customers in a timely and efficient manner is diminished.